The Rise and Fall of Michigan Avenue

 In fact, much of North Michigan Avenue wasn't even North Michigan Avenue until recently.
 Before World War I the main north-south street north of the river was Pine Street, a venue that was unpromising raw material for a cosmopolitan boulevard.
 The neighborhood it bisected was an unprepossessing site physically, offering no parks or hilltop vistas.
 The district did offer views of the lake—remember that until well into the 1880s the lakeshore ran in a more or less straight line between today's North Pier Terminal and One Magnificent Mile—but even that advantage diminished as the shoreline was gradually pushed farther lakeward.
 The chief advantage of the place, then and now, was that it was close to other places, specifically the Loop on one side and Lincoln Park on the other.

 Pine Street and environs became popular, paradoxically, because it was both accessible to the Loop and not accessible to the Loop.
 Its nearness was an attraction to the wealthy businessmen whose factories and offices lay across the river.
 (The area around Rush and Erie became known as "McCormickville," for example, because the mansion of the reaper magnate was built there.)
-At the same time, the lack of convenient bridge access had discouraged factory and warehouse development.
+At the same time, the lack of convenient bridge access had discouraged factory and warehouse development, except along the north back of the Chicago River.
 Indeed, those things that made the Loop a great place to make money in, such as steamboat, rail, and mass-transit access, created smoke and noise and congestion that made it a lousy place to do anything else in; land north of the river must have seemed positively Edenic in comparison.

-As the Loop expanded, the development potential of the Near North Side expanded too.
-That potential would never be realized as long as the river thwarted the movement of people and goods to the north.
+Paradoxically, the development potential of the Near North Side would never be realized as long as the river thwarted the movement of people and goods to the north.
 Congestion made the existing bridges (especially the old swing bridge at Rush Street) dangerous as well as inconvenient.
-Construction of a double-decker bridge at Pine Street was proposed by Pine Street property owners as early as 1888; other early plans called for building a subway tunnel beneath the river and for routing traffic to the existing Rush Street bridge.
+Construction of a double-decker bridge at Pine Street was proposed by Pine Street property owners as early as 1888; other early plans called for building a subway tunnel beneath the river and for routing traffic west to the existing Rush Street bridge.

 The idea of a new Michigan Avenue bridge excited powerful allies, including the Tribune and the Chicago Real Estate Board.
 Such a scheme was approved in 1905 by the City Council, and it surfaced again in 1906 in Daniel Burnham's Chicago Plan.
-It was Burnham who combined a variety of ideas into the North Michigan Avenue that we recognize today—a widened street carried on ramps culminating at the river in a new two-level drawbridge flanked by small plazas.
+It was Burnham who combined a variety of ideas into the North Michigan Avenue that we recognize today—a widened street carried on ramps that carried it above the smelly, crowded riverbanks culminating at the river in a new two-level drawbridge flanked by small plazas.

-An ordinance calling for construction of Burnham's proposal was passed in 1913, actual construction commenced in 1918, and the thing was finally opened in 1920.
-It was a mammoth project.
-To make room for the widening, the city acquired a strip of land along Pine Street to the north of the river and Michigan to the south that was nearly a mile long and averaged roughly 70 feet in width; clearing that space required the total or partial demolition of 67 buildings.
+An ordinance calling for construction of Burnham's concoction was passed in 1913, actual construction commenced in 1918, and the thing was finally opened in 1920.
+To make room for the widening, the city had to acquire a strip of land along Pine Street to the north of the river and Michigan to the south that was nearly a mile long and averaged roughly 70 feet in width; clearing that space required the total or partial demolition of 67 buildings.
 The total cost of land acquisition and construction was nearly $15 million—a staggering sum in 1920.